Welsh-Revenue-Authority/property-data-poc/en/_posts/2022-05-10-weeknotes.md

 We also look through our Microsoft Teams channel and Trello for links and comments people shared.
 Plus we take screenshots and make gifs of any prototypes we’ve made.

-Once the weeknotes are ready, we publish them using GitHub pages. [couple of plugins and the default GitHub Pages style](https://github.com/welsh-revenue-authority/weeknotes/blob/main/_config.yml).
+Once the weeknotes are ready, we publish them using GitHub pages with a [couple of plugins and the default GitHub Pages style](https://github.com/welsh-revenue-authority/weeknotes/blob/main/_config.yml).

 The comms team do a quick sense-check before we link to them and send out a copy by email to subscribers.